tanaikech/OnedriveApp/README.md

   Checked the array of `to`, `cc`, and `bcc` for the sendEmails method.

+- v1.2.3 (March 11, 2024)

+  Modified the URL of the application installed in Microsoft Azure.

 # Performance test

 - November 20, 2022: No errors and no issues occur.
 - July 27, 2023: No errors and no issues occur.
+- March 11, 2024: No errors and no issues occur.

 # Etc